Majority of Republicans in Senate oppose Trump’s impeachment | Free press - The Courier

 A two-thirds majority of senators would be required to convict Trump.
 The Republicans and Democrats of the new President Biden each have 50 seats in the Senate.
 So 17 Republicans should also stand up to Trump.
 In the event of a conviction, a simple majority on a second vote would be enough to impose the lifelong ban on office at the federal level against Trump, as demanded by the Democrats.

-Biden, who has been largely unobtrusive about the impeachment process against his predecessor, told CNN he did not believe 17 Republicans would vote to condemn Trump.
+Biden, who has been largely unobtrusive regarding the impeachment proceedings against his predecessor, had already told CNN on Monday that he did not believe 17 Republicans would vote to condemn Trump.
 But he spoke out for the proceedings.
 “I think it has to be done.”

-Prosecutors and lawyers now have two weeks to work on their impeachment documents.
+The prosecutors and the defense now have time to work on their impeachment papers.
 Written arguments from the House of Representatives and Trump’s attorneys must be filed Feb.
 8. The actual impeachment process in the Senate would then begin on February 9.
 Democrats and Republicans in the Senate agreed on Friday about the second week of February as the start date.

 The Senate wants to regulate other matters until the actual start of the procedure.
 This is convenient for Biden, as he is dependent on Senate approval for the confirmation of his nominee cabinet members and other top personalities.
 On Monday, Janet Yellen was confirmed as the country’s prime minister of finance.
 On Tuesday, the Senate confirmed Antony Blinken as the new foreign minister of the Biden government.